Increase of Snow Chances with a Cooldown

 The warm weather this weekend is now gone as the cold and snow returns to the Valley

-SUNDAY EVENING: Sunday will be cooler, but not too cold.
-Morning temps remain near 20 with slight warming in the afternoon into the mid and upper 20s, perhaps a low 30 reading.
-Sunday also brings a bit more cloud cover.
-Clouds move back in to start the new full week after the holiday as a low pressure system moves into the northern plains.

 MONDAY: Lows Monday morning will be in the teens and 20s with afternoon highs near 30.
-Monday night we could see some light-to-moderate snow.
-Models indicate the possibility of a low pressure system moving through the Northern Plains.
-However, at this time, it looks as though we will miss the brunt of this system as it will go just to the south of us.
+Monday, we could see some light scattered snow, especially in northwest Minnesota.
+Expect a breeze to bring a chill to the air.

 TUESDAY-WEDNESDAY: Tuesday looks too be the first of many cooler days to come.
 We start off with morning temperatures in the teens and 20s while warming up only a few degrees.
 It won’t get much warmer on Wednesday.
 We will actually be colder.
 Temperatures starting out will be in the low teens and even some single digits.
 And will only increase a few degrees into the mid to upper teens.